sevilla-larry/OpenStack-scripts/README.md

 #
 #   DL from OpenDev tarballs
 #
-#   build & install from .tar.gz, and (optionally) test
+#   Source build & install from .tar.gz, and (optionally) test
 #
 #   if there is error (minimal chance)
 #